Acaryochloris marina

-Acaryochloris marina is a symbiotic species of the phylum Cyanobacteria that produces chlorophyll d, allowing it to use far-red light, at 770 nm wavelength.
+Acaryochloris marina is a species of unicellular Cyanobacteria that produces chlorophyll d as its primary pigment (instead of the typically used chlorophyll a), allowing it to photosynthesize using far-red light, at 700-750 nm wavelength.
+A. marina is found in temperate and tropic marine environments.
+Strains of A. marina have been isolated from multiple environments, including as epiphytes of red algae, associated with tunicates, and from rocks in intertidal zones (i.e. epilithic).

 Description

 It was first discovered in 1993 from coastal isolates of coral in the Republic of Palau in the west Pacific Ocean and announced in 1996.
 Despite the claim in the 1996 Nature paper that its formal description was to be published shortly thereafter, a tentative partial description was presented in 2003 due to phylogenetic issues (deep branching cyanobacterium).

 Genome

-Its genome was sequenced in 2008, revealing a large bacterial genome of 8.3 Mb with nine plasmids.
+Its genome was first sequenced in 2008, revealing a large bacterial genome of 8.3 Mb with nine plasmids.

 Etymology

-The name Acaryochloris is a combination of the Greek prefix a (ἄν) meaning "without", caryo (κάρυον) meaning "nut" (here intended as "nucleus") and chloros (χλωρός) meaning green; therefore it is new Latin Acaryochloris meaning "without nucleus green".
+The name Acaryochloris is a combination of the Greek prefix a (ἄν) meaning "without", caryo (κάρυον) meaning "nut" (here intended as "nucleus") and chloros (χλωρός) meaning green; therefore it is Neo-Latin Acaryochloris meaning "without nucleus green".

 The specific epithet marina is Latin meaning "marine".

 Classification

 Due to historical reason, the classification of the Cyanobacteria is problematic and many are not validly published, meaning they have not yet been placed into the classification framework.
 One of these not officially recognised species is Acaryochloris marina, which technically should be written as "Acaryochloris marina" in official writings, but in effect this is rarely done (cf.)